GaurishBPere/MyntToDo/README.md

 - Install the Pods before running the app
 - For Firebase services we have used Swift Package Manager

-## User details
+## App details
-- Multi-User application.
 - User can create, edit and delete a ToDo with a time and date.
-- With updated weather info on the go.
+- App has weather widget on landing page with all weather details
+- Weather widget's background changes as per day & night time
+- User can test crashlytics with button provided on right top of Login screen

 ## Project structure
 ### Under MyntTodo we have ->